Search for a Course

 MET CS 555 Foundations of Machine Learning

-This course provides an overview of the statistical tools most commonly used to process, analyze, and visualize data.
-Topics include simple linear regression, multiple regression, logistic regression, analysis of variance, and survival analysis.
-These topics are explored using the statistical package R, with a focus on understanding how to use and interpret output from this software as well as how to visualize results.
-In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results, are discussed.
-Concepts are presented in context of real world examples.
-Recommended Prerequisite: MET CS 544 or equivalent knowledge, or instructor's consent. [ 4 cr. ]
+Prerequisites: MET CS 544 or MET CS 550 or consent of instructor.
+Learn the foundations of machine learning, regression, and classification.
+Topics include how to describe data, statistical inference, 1 and 2 sample tests of means and proportions, simple linear regression, multiple linear regression, multinomial regression, logistic regression, analysis of variance, and regression diagnostics.
+These topics are explored using the statistical package R, with a focus on understanding how to use these methods and interpret their outputs and how to visualize the results.
+In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results are discussed.
+Concepts are presented in context of real-world examples in order to help you learn when and how to deploy different methods. [ 4 cr. ]

 MET CS 561 Financial Analytics